GDRead3/GDRead3/README.md

 - Java for backend solutions
 - HTML/CSS for crafting user interfaces

-While I appreciate TypeScript's robust features (making vanilla JavaScript harder to return to!), I'm keeping an open mind as I continue exploring new technologies.
+I appreciate TypeScript's robust features (making vanilla JavaScript harder to return to!), I'm keeping an open mind as I continue exploring new technologies.

 ## Current Projects 🔥